LydiaHaile/ArchitectureTP3/README.md

 - unclear af atm.

 ### Results
 The results of each test can be found in the directory "results" after running the tests.
 Each database implementation has its own folder of results within the results directory.
-Furhtermore, there are seperate folders allocated for each workloads run (A and B).
+Furhtermore, there are seperate folders allocated for each workloads run (Workload A and Workload B).